Kaleido-subs/style-guide/docs/guidelines/editing.md

 ## Characterisation

 - Maintaining character voice and personality
--   Handling honorifics and name suffixes
+- Natural dialogue, but not _too_ colloquial (written script)
 - Proper use of profanity and explicit language
 - Regional dialects and accents, and the dangers thereof
 - Age-appropriate language

 ## Cultural Adaptation

 - Adapting cultural references for the target audience
 - Preserving the original cultural context
 - When to use each approach
+- Handling honorifics and name suffixes
 - Translating or adapting idioms and proverbs
 - Dealing with wordplay and puns

 ## Formatting

 - Line breaks and readability
 - Italics and emphasis
 - Off-screen dialogue
 - "Safe" tags
 - Etc.

 ## Other Things of Note